nodefluxio/vortex/docs/modules/scheduler.md

 ## Pytorch Scheduler

-The following example configuration uses the Pytorch `StepLR` scheduler.
-You can use the other scheduler by following similar fashion.
-List of Pytorch supported scheduler can be found in [this link](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate)
+You can use several Pytorch original scheduler implementation.
+The following example configuration uses the `StepLR` scheduler.
+You can use the other scheduler by following similar fashion (describing the scheduler arguments without passing the `optimizer` argument).

 ```yaml
 lr_scheduler: {